Joe Rogan and the Catholic Church

 Whenever you have a guy that dresses like a wizard and is sitting on a golden throne, that is why this is a problem

 Priests dressed like that long before wizards did.
 Wizards are depicted in long robes to mimic religion rather than the vice versa.
 The oldest version we could find of a wizard in a robe and hat was around 1200 A.D. which is 1200 years after the Christian priesthood.
-The Levites in the Old Testament distinguished themselves in the way they dressed, this is the origins of the priesthood.
+The Levites in the Old Testament distinguished themselves in the way they dressed 1500 years before Christ.
+This is the origins of the priesthood.